Common Dog Health Problems

 - Anxiety - mild to severe apprehension or uneasiness about a present or impending event.
 See emotions and behaviour.

-- Arthritis- inflammation of the joints accompanied by pain, swelling and deterioration of the joints.
+- Arthritis - inflammation of the joints accompanied by pain, swelling and deterioration of the joints.
+Dog joint health is one of the most common dog health concerns

 - Bad Breath - also called Halitosis.
 Bad odor from the mouth.